hbctraining/DGE_workshop/lessons/09b_sleuth.md

 The workflow for Sleuth is similar to the workflow followed for DESeq2, even though, the models for estimating differential expression are very different.

-**Step 1:** Creation of Sleuth object to provide metadata, estimated counts, and design formula for the analysis, in addition to a biomaRt database to switch between transcript IDs and associated gene names.
+**Step 1:** Creation of Sleuth object to provide metadata, estimated counts, and design formula for the analysis, in addition to a `annotables` database to switch between transcript IDs and associated gene names.

 **Step 2:** Fit the sleuth model